-- The filters shall have a 10 mm clear aperture. - Filter holders shall be designed with an open end such that only the filter material crosses the path of the FEL beam at any time. - Filter material shall be single crystal silicon. - The filter thicknesses shall be per Table I.
+- The filters shall have a 10 mm clear aperture. - Filter holders shall be designed with an open end such that only the filter material crosses the path of the FEL beam at any time. - Filter material shall be integrated circuit (IC) quality silicon wafers. - The filter thicknesses shall be per Table I.

-Note: The attenuation level for the Si filters increases with the square of the thickness.
-See http://henke.lbl.gov/optical_constants/filter2.html for filter properties.
+Note: See http://henke.lbl.gov/optical\constants/filter2.html for filter attenuation properties.

-- Surface roughness shall be less than 5 angstroms peak to peak over any 1.0 mm distance on the filter for silicon. - Filters shall be polished on both sides.
+- Surface roughness shall be less than 5 angstroms peak to peak for wafers 100 microns and thicker and less than 20 angstroms peak to peak for wafers less than 100 microns thick.
+Roughness condition applies over any 1.0 mm distance on the filter. - Filters shall be polished on both sides.